ColumbusStateWorkforceInnovation/DevOps-Helm/create-chart/README.md

 helm get all react-release > v0.1.0-outut.txt
 ```

-- [ ] View the new file and make sure it has around 160 lines of output and the top few lines look similar to this:
+- [ ] View the new file and make sure it has around 160 lines of output, and the top few lines look similar to this:
     ```
     NAME: react-release
     LAST DEPLOYED: Mon Mar 21 13:05:46 2022